stephendecourcy/HP-Sencha-Demo/README.md

 	  });
 	}

-To expose the payment function as a public endpoint, add it to the modules.exports definition at the end of the mail.js file.
-After adding it, the modules.exports should look as follows:
+To expose the payment function as a public endpoint, add it to the module.exports definition at the end of the main.js file.
+After adding it, the module.exports should look as follows:

 	module.exports={
 		payment:payment,